psychoinformatics-de/ipsy-docs/source/internal/email.rst

 Email Notification on Medusa
 ============================
-Users should have a ``$HOME/.forward`` config file with the email address they want to have Condor mail sent to.
+Users should have a ``$HOME/.forward`` file containing the email address to which they wish to have Condor email sent.